 In Ealing and across London it is not exceptional for siblings to attend different schools.

-The London borough of Ealing organises appeals for all community schools in the borough and the following voluntary aided, foundation and academy schools:
+Ealing Council organises appeals for all community schools in the borough and the following voluntary aided, foundation and academy schools:

 - Alec Reed Academy (High)